bakkerjoeri/knitty/README.md

 # Knitty 🧶

-`knitty` is a node CLI tool to easily set up new web projects.
+`knitty` is a node CLI tool to easily set up new projects.

 ## Usage

-Run a knitty command using `npx`.
+Run knitty's `create` command using `npx` to start scaffolding a new project:

 ```sh
 npx knitty create
 ```

-### `knitty create`

-Set up a web project.
-Knitty can help you do the following:
+Knitty will help you do the following:

 * Create basic project files.
 * Set up a `git` repository and add a remote.
-* Create an `.editorconfig` file with content imported from a local or hosted source.

-### `knitty config`

-Manage saved presets and reset knitty's settings.
+* Install and configure tools you want to use:
+    * TypeScript
+	* Testing via Jest